The Adventure of Silver Blaze: Film and television

 One of the short films in the Sherlock Holmes Éclair film series (1912) was based on the story.
 Georges Tréville played Sherlock Holmes in the film series.

-A short film adaptation was released in 1923 starring Eille Norwood in the role of Holmes and Hubert Willis cast as Dr Watson.
+A short film adaptation was released in 1923 starring Eille Norwood in the role of Holmes and Hubert Willis cast as Dr. Watson.
 This was part of the 1921–1923 Sherlock Holmes Stoll film series, specifically the set of films released in 1923 under the series title The Last Adventures of Sherlock Holmes.

 In 1937, the British film Silver Blaze was released starring Arthur Wontner as Holmes and Ian Fleming as Watson.
-The film was released in the U.S. four years later as Murder at the Baskervilles.
+The film was released in the United States four years later as Murder at the Baskervilles.

 The story was adapted as the 1977 television film Silver Blaze starring Christopher Plummer as Holmes and Thorley Walters as Watson.

 The story was adapted in 1988 for Granada television's The Return of Sherlock Holmes starring Jeremy Brett as Holmes and Edward Hardwicke as Watson.

 An episode of the animated television series Sherlock Holmes in the 22nd Century was based on the story.
 The episode, titled "Silver Blaze", first aired in 1999.

 In Elementary, season 2, episode 7 "The Marchioness", used elements from "Silver Blaze" in the plot.

-Radio
+Radio and audio dramas

 "Silver Blaze" was adapted by Edith Meiser as an episode of the radio series The Adventures of Sherlock Holmes with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 The episode aired on 8 December 1930.
 Other episodes adapted from the story aired in May 1935 (with Louis Hector as Holmes and Lovell as Watson) and in April 1936 (with Gordon as Holmes and Harry West as Watson).
 Meiser also adapted the story for The New Adventures of Sherlock Holmes for a 1939 episode with Basil Rathbone as Holmes and Nigel Bruce as Watson.
 It was also dramatised as a 1943 episode of the series.

 A radio dramatisation of the story aired on British radio in 1938, titled "Sherlock Holmes and the Adventure of Silver Blaze".
 A different adaptation of the story aired on the BBC Home Service in 1945 with Laidman Browne as Holmes and Norman Shelley as Watson.
 A radio adaptation starring John Gielgud as Holmes and Ralph Richardson as Watson aired on NBC radio in March 1955.

 A 1962 dramatisation of "Silver Blaze" aired on the BBC Light Programme, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
 Another adaptation aired on British radio in 1978, starring Barry Foster as Holmes and David Buck as Watson.